REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 4. The signature of the appellant and date the appeal is being submitted.

-35. The Title IX Coordinator will provide the documents submitted on appeal to the Appeal Officer.
+1. The Title IX Coordinator will provide the documents submitted on appeal to the Appeal Officer.
 Appeals will be decided on the record of the original proceedings.
 New hearings will not be conducted on appeal.
 However, the Appeal Officer may choose to ask the parties to submit additional information about their positions on appeal, beyond the information in the appeal notice.
-If the Hearing Officer is alleged to have violated these procedures, the Appeal Officer may ask the Hearing Officer to submit a written response to the appeal.
+If the Hearing Officer is alleged to have violated the Complaint Resolution Process, the Appeal Officer may ask the Hearing Officer to submit a written response to the appeal.
 Any written statement submitted must be drawn on information in the record and cannot include new information bearing on responsibility that was not presented at the hearing, except to the extent that new information pertains to the grounds for appeal, was not reasonably available prior to the hearing, and could affect the outcome of the matter.
 These written statements become part of the record.

-36. Following their review, the Appeal Officer may:
+2. Following their review, the Appeal Officer may:

 1. Affirm the findings imposed by the Hearing Officer;